engcang/HC-SR04-UltraSonicSensor-ROS-RaspberryPi/README.md

   ~~~
   3.Wait 0.1 second to be stable and then Trig pulse for 0.00001 sec <br>
   4.Wait until Echo pulse comes in and then calculate pulse_duration time <br>
-  5.Calculate Distance using **Speed of Sound**, approximately 340m/s, here 17000cm/s for round-trip of pulse
+  5.Calculate Distance using **Speed of Sound**, approximately 340m/s, here 17000cm/s for round-trip of pulse <br>
-  6.Limit the result by time out and maximum distance by sensor's specification
+  6.Limit the result by time out and maximum distance by sensor's specification <br>

 <br>